People aren’t looking for a reason to read your lead nurturing email messages. They’re looking for a reason to delete them.

-Each irrelevant message they send anchors me to ignore, delete or emotionally unsubscribe from future messages from that sender.
-That’s why I’m going to share seven tips you can use boost your email lead nurturing results immediately.
+They send each irrelevant message anchors me to ignore, delete or emotionally unsubscribe from future messages from that sender.
+That’s why I’m going to share seven tips you can use to boost your email lead nurturing results immediately.

 Tip 1: Use empathy to humanize your approach

 Have you ever thought it’s funny when we put on our marketing and sales hats or walk into our offices how we can talk and write differently?

 Here’s what I mean.
 Do your marketing emails treat people as objects to convert, i.e., get a click, etc.?
 Or do they treat them like people you can help?
 The best marketing feels like helping (because it is.)